-- 3.41.1 Firearms and weapons include, but are not limited to, airsoft guns, BB guns, dart guns, handguns, paintball guns, pellet/gel guns, rifles, shotguns, stun guns or similar device designed to deliver an electric shock. - 3.41.2 Explosives include, but are not limited to, bombs, fireworks, live or spent ammunition, and other incendiary devices.
-Incendiary devices are defined as any flammable substance enclosed in a readily breakable container that can be equipped with an igniter of any type. - 3.41.3 Other weapons include, but are not limited to, martial arts implements, dangerous fuels and chemicals, and daggers, knives, sabers, swords, and bows and arrows.
+- Firearms and weapons include, but are not limited to, airsoft guns, BB guns, dart guns, handguns, paint ball guns, pellet guns, rifles, shotguns, stun guns or similar device designed to deliver an electric shock. - Explosives include, but are not limited to, bombs, fireworks, live or spent ammunition, and other incendiary devices.
+Incendiary devices are defined as any flammable substance enclosed in a readily breakable container that can be equipped with an igniter of any type.

+Other weapons include, but are not limited to, martial arts implements, dangerous fuels and chemicals, and daggers, knives, sabers, swords, and bows and arrows.
 Any object may be considered a weapon when used to inflict or threaten infliction of bodily injury or property damage.
-Throwing or casting any object into, upon, or against any building, structure, motor vehicle or at any person is prohibited.
+Throwing or casting any object into, upon, or against any building, structure, motor vehicle or at any person is prohibited..

-This policy shall not prohibit students or student organizations from possessing, storing, or using weapons at approved locations for the purpose of meeting requirements of educational programs and/or approved activities being conducted by a student group recognized by the College.
-For authorization, contact the NDSCS Police Department at 701-671-2233.
+This policy shall not prohibit students or student organizations from possessing, storing or using weapons at approved locations for the purpose of meeting requirements of educational programs and/or approved activities being conducted by a student group recognized by the College.
+For authorization, contact the NDSCS Police Department at 701.671.2233.

-NDSCS Police provides limited storage space for on-campus students to store sporting arms, such as those used for hunting and other shooting sports.
+NDSCS Police provides storage space for on-campus residents to store sporting arms, such as those used for hunting and other shooting sports.
 An officer must be present for check-in/check-out.
-Contact the NDSCS Police Department at 701-671-2233 to plan for weapons storage.
+Contact the NDSCS Police Department at 701.671.2233 to make arrangements for weapons storage.